 Cirrus Medical Network was started by a fellow primary care doctor who has worked in both a government system and the private sector.
 CirrusMED values what primary care offers.
 PCP's deserve to be paid a whole lot more than they do now.
 Rather than letting the government, a hospital system, or an insurance company influence your reimbursement, we strongly feel that PCP's need to take charge and regain autonomy of care.

 There are two ways to do this: Start or join a direct pay/concierge practice which requires the overhead of typical small business, or nearly eliminate the overhead and move your practice into the cloud.
 The freedom to practice from just about anywhere with Cirrus Medical Network is just one of the benefits.
-In addition, one might add an online concierge practice to their current practice, use it as a transition out of the daily in office grind, or practice solely as a virtual primary care physician.
+Also, one might add an online concierge practice to their current practice, use it as a transition out of the daily in-office grind, or practice solely as a virtual primary care physician.
 A whole lot of options, and a whole lot of flexibility.
 Cirrus Medical Network believes in fair reimbursement for affiliated physicians.
-With 75% of member fees going directly to the physician and rising to 80% after 1 year, you can rest assured that you will be compensated fairly.
-The remaining 10-15% goes to the administration of CirrusMED, marketing of your practice, and recruitment of patients, all so that you will succeed in this model of care.
+With 80% of member fees going directly to the physician, you can rest assured that you will be compensated fairly.
+The remaining 20% goes to the administration of CirrusMED, marketing of your practice, and recruitment of patients, all so that you will succeed in this model of care.

 What do I need to do to start with Cirrus Medical Network?